learn-with-me/Development-Setup-Handbook/src/Local/git-cli/cheatsheet.md

 $ git reset <commit>
 # Move current branch tip backward to <commit>, reset staging area as well as local code
 $ git reset --hard <commit>
+# Move HEAD (and the branch pointer) one commit back, discarding the last commit and all changes in the staging area and the working directory
+$ git reset --hard HEAD~1

 # Remove untracked files from your working directory
 $ git clean